 4) Bug detection: Our reflection resolver revealed a bug in the arXiv app.
-The reflection resolver reported an unresolvable method even though the class name, method name, and the number of parameters were precisely inferred.
+The reflection resolver reported an unresolvable method even though it precisely inferred the class name, method name, and the number of parameters.
 The bug was a misspelled method name, and it prevented a menu from being updated.
 The developer confirmed the bug.